Enrolment of Students in NSW Government Schools

 - Monitoring and review

-- The Director, Behaviour and Student Participation monitors the implementation of this policy and reviews its contents for relevance and accuracy at least every three years.
+- The Director, Behaviour and Student Participation monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.

 Director, Behaviour and Student Participation